Average Weather in St. Louis Missouri, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.1 months, from April 26 to August 30, with an average daily incident shortwave energy per square meter above 5.9 kWh.
 The brightest day of the year is July 2, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.1 months, from November 6 to February 9, with an average daily incident shortwave energy per square meter below 3.0 kWh.
 The darkest day of the year is December 23, with an average of 2.0 kWh.

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of St. Louis contains only modest variations in elevation, with a maximum elevation change of 161 feet, and an average elevation above sea level of 456 feet.
+The topography within 2 miles of St. Louis contains only modest variations in elevation, with a maximum elevation change of 161 feet and an average elevation above sea level of 456 feet.
 Within 10 miles also contains only modest variations in elevation (308 feet).
-Within 50 miles contains very significant variations in elevation (892 feet).
+Within 50 miles contains only modest variations in elevation (892 feet).

 The area within 2 miles of St. Louis is covered by artificial surfaces (88%) and water (12%), within 10 miles by artificial surfaces (66%) and cropland (22%), and within 50 miles by cropland (54%) and trees (31%).